Wednesday, November 25, 2009

-The concrete floor was hard, & there were mosquitos.
-I stuck my head completely in my sleeping bag & was okay.
-(This is a miracle because I’m known far & wide as an meal for any extended mosquito family in a 17-mile radius.)
+The concrete floor was hard, and there were mosquitos.
+I stuck my head completely in my sleeping bag and was okay.
+(This is a miracle because I’m known far and wide as the tastiest meal for any extended mosquito family in a 17-mile radius.)

 During the day I had run into an Englishman who had been following the vendange, picking grapes.
 (On that trip I’d met a number of such vagabonds of many nationalities.)
-He’d given me the name & address of a family in Lussec, which was further south, & by the time I got to that garage, I couldn’t ride any further.
+He’d given me the name and address of a family in Lussec, which was further south, and by the time I got to that garage, I couldn’t ride any further.

 You learn to know your limits when you’re travelling by bicycle.

 What really seemed to strike people as odd was that I was toute seule—all by myself.
-That, & being an American; inevitably the question (following something I would say) was, “Vous êtes Anglaise?”
+That, and being an American; inevitably the question (following something I would say) was, “Vous êtes Anglaise?”
 (You’re English?)
 “Non.”
 “Ah, vous êtes Allemande?”
 (You’re German?)
-“Non.” & with that all their possibilities just faded away.
+“Non.”
+And with that all their possibilities just faded away.

 So when I finally said, “Je suis Américaine”, that just broke apart their sense of reality.
-An American woman, riding a bicycle, all alone.
+An American woman, riding a bicycle, all alone, and speaking French.
 Mon Dieu!

 The quintessential experience along those lines was in a boulangerie in some tiny village.
-I’d gone in to buy my daily baguette & asked the boulangère to cut it into three pieces.
-She & her friend, who’d been chatting away until I appeared, rested l’Escargot Rouge next to the building & came in, were fascinated to see me stowing the bread in my knapsack & securing it on the bike.
+I’d gone in to buy my daily baguette and asked the boulangère to cut it into three pieces.
+She and her friend, who’d been chatting away until I appeared, rested l’Escargot Rouge next to the building and came in, were fascinated to watch me stowing the bread in my knapsack and securing it on the bike.

 Whoosh!
-They whipped out of the shop & asked the usual nationality questions. & then they wanted to know about my trip.
+They whipped out of the shop and asked the usual nationality questions.
+And then they wanted to know about my trip.
 Ah—Saint Jacques de Compostelle, très beau!
 But I should be careful about staying the night in forests because of hunters.

 As I was saddling up they wished me a good trip.

-Everyone always asked about me being alone, & wasn’t I afraid.
-I was indeed (alone), & I wasn’t (afraid).
-I don’t really know why I wasn’t afraid; I should have been It was just something I had to do.
+Everyone always asked about me being alone, and wasn’t I afraid.
+I was indeed (alone), and I wasn’t (afraid).
+I don’t really know why I wasn’t afraid; I should have been.
+But it (the trip) was just something I had to do.

 I suppose my explanation came under the rubric of being a crazy American.

-Getting into Bordeaux this time round was somewhat easier, at least until I got into the city & tried to follow Jill’s directions to my hotel.
-Whole lotta construction going on & I could see the damned place but couldn’t get to it. & when I could get to it, I couldn’t find a place to park.
+Getting into Bordeaux this time round was somewhat easier, at least until I got into the city and tried to follow Jill’s directions to my hotel.
+Whole lotta construction going on and I could see the damned place but couldn’t get to it.
+And when I could get to it, I couldn’t find a place to park.

-Finally I just hauled up on a sidewalk & ran in to ask where to park.
-They had a garage with about eight spaces (if no one’s driving a Benz, or anything larger than a Deux Chevaux) & I swung in there faster than a monkey on a banana run.
+Finally I just hauled up on a sidewalk and ran in to ask where to park.
+They had a garage with about eight spaces (if no one’s driving a Benz, or anything larger than a Deux Chevaux) and I swung in there faster than a monkey on a banana run.

-As it happened, my watch battery had died & I went into centre ville to get it replaced.
+As it happened, my watch battery had died and I went into centre ville to get it replaced.
 Maybe knowing the correct time shouldn’t be important to me; but it is.

 The receptionist at the hotel said it was about a 15- or 20-minute walk.
 Maybe if one knew exactly where one was going or walked a three-meter stride.
 As it turns out it was about three kilometers, so I got my daily exercise but good.

-I swear I could not find the first restaurant recommended by the hotel (& I even tried walking there in the daylight just to check; complete phantom.)
-But another one turned out to be just fine & I lingered over my bavette éschalotes (steak with shallot sauce) & demi-bouteille of red wine.
+I swear I could not find the first restaurant recommended by the hotel (and I even tried walking there in the daylight just to check; complete phantom.)
+But another one turned out to be just fine and I lingered over my bavette éschalotes (steak with shallot sauce) and demi-bouteille of red wine.

-Actually, some of the most consoling & happy moments in France have been meals.
+Actually, some of the most consoling and happy moments in France have been meals.
 That was true back in ’79, as well.
-Although, of course then it was an enormous pleasure to make some leek soup & have bread & cheese, maybe some fruit with it.
+Although, of course then it was an enormous pleasure to make some packaged leek soup in a hostel, and have bread and cheese, maybe some fruit with it.
 After 100 km of cycling in a day, that’s a magnificent meal.

 This time, of course, the meals are somewhat more elaborate, especially in the evening when I’ve finished driving for the day.
-I sit at table with my journal & Henry IV, Part I (I’m afraid that sometimes I laugh aloud at the exchanges between Hal & Falstaff; & one evening a waiter must have been standing in front of me for at least a minute asking, “Madame?” before I realized I was in Poitiers & not anywhere that I could give Hotspur a potch im tuchis).
-These meals are a prime opportunity for me oi people watch like mad.
+I sit at table with my journal and Henry IV, Part I (I’m afraid that sometimes I laugh aloud at the exchanges between Hal and Falstaff; and one evening a waiter must have been standing in front of me for at least a minute asking, “Madame?” before I realized I was in Poitiers and not anywhere that I could give Hotspur a potch im tuchis).
+These meals are a prime opportunity for me to people watch like mad.

-It’s more than just food, nourishment. & I don’t know why I had to come more than 7000 miles to remind me of that.
+It’s more than just food, nourishment.
+And I don’t know why I had to come more than 7000 miles to remind me of that.

 Okay—one insight from this trip.